Skip to content

 Roaster Sourcing

-Shevaroy Hills is sourced by 15 roasters — comparable to Karnataka sub-regions like Sakleshpur.
+Shevaroy Hills is sourced by about as many roasters as Karnataka sub-regions like Sakleshpur.
 Some roasters label it explicitly; others fold it into Tamil Nadu or Nilgiris region descriptions.
 On ICB, explicitly labelled Shevaroy Hills lots are identifiable and worth comparing: the region's character is distinct from Karnataka, and the experimental processing lots in particular are interesting outliers in the Tamil Nadu specialty story.

 Indian Specialty Context